amin3d/mega-menu/README.md

 * `after`: Output text after the `</a>` of the link
 * `link_before`: Output text before the link text
 * `link_after`: Output text after the link text
+* `ajax`: if "true", loads the Mega part of the menu via AJAX.

 Example:
 ```php